remnrem/luna-doc/docs/ref/spindles-so.md

 Note that `COUPL_SIGPV_NULL` shows that over 20% of null-replicates had an _asymptotic_ ITPC p-value significant at the p<0.05 level.
-That this is approximately four times greater than we'd expect by chance suggests that the asymptotic p-values are, in this situation, anti-conservative (i.e. we'd expect a 5% rate to be p<0.05 under the null).
+That this is approximately four times greater than we would expect by chance suggests that the asymptotic p-values are, in this situation, anti-conservative (i.e. we'd expect a 5% rate to be p<0.05 under the null).
 The observed 2e-13 asymptotic p-value is therefore likely to